This homemade chocolate pudding is quick and easy to make with a silky smooth texture. It makes the perfect dessert or snack!

 This homemade chocolate pudding is perfect.
 Because homemade is always better.

-Tips for perfect Homemade Chocolate Pudding:
+How to make Homemade Chocolate Pudding:

-- I love using 4 ounce ramekins for chilling the pudding – they’re the perfect serving size – although I think these jars would be great too so there’s a lid for packing in a lunch box
+- I love using 4 ounce ramekins for chilling the pudding – they’re the perfect serving size – although I think these jars would be great too so there’s a lid for packing in a lunch box.

-- I have only made this using Dutch process cocoa powder (I use Fry’s) – I think natural cocoa powder will work just fine but the pudding will be lighter in colour and won’t have the same deep, dark chocolate flavour that the Dutch process cocoa powder gives it
+- I have only made this using Dutch process cocoa powder (I use Fry’s) – I think natural cocoa powder will work just fine but the pudding will be lighter in colour and won’t have the same deep, dark chocolate flavour that the Dutch process cocoa powder gives it.

 I’ve also shared this Homemade Chocolate Pudding Recipe over on Food Fanatic.